notifhy/frontend/privacy.md

  - How Do We Collect Your Data?
  - How Will We Use Your Data?
  - How Do We Store Your Data?
- - Children's Privacy
+ - What Is Our Child Privacy Policy?
  - What Are Your Data Protection Rights?
  - Third-Party Privacy Policies
  - Changes to Our Privacy Policy
- - How to Contact Us
+ - Contact Us

 ## Definitions
 These definitions apply regardless of capitalization or quantity.
  - **Application** refers to NotifHy and the resources that are intellectual property of its operators for the purposes of operating NotifHy
- - **Company** (also referred to as "us", "we", "our") refers to Attituding and/or the other administrators, if any
+ - **Company** (also referred to as "us", "we", "our") refers to Attituding and the other administrators, if any
  - **Service** refers to the purposes or functions that the application offers or can be used for
  - **You** (also referred to as "your") refers to the individual or legal entity accessing this application